 Destinations Covered: Chennai – Bangalore – Hasan – Mysore – Coonoor – Munnar – Thekkady – Kumarakom – Cochin

-This journey, which is unusual in its course, leaves the largely beaten tourist paths of Tamil Nadu and South Kerala and Karnataka leads across the middle of the entire subcontinent from the Arabian Sea to the Indian Ocean.
-Numerous world cultural heritage sites are on the way There are many encounters with the religious traditions of the country and with its history, at the same time you can always be found in everyday life in India and in the realities of life of its people alos enjoy wildlife sancuturay and beautiful scenery of mountains and hills.
+Our 16 Days Kerala & South India tour package will take you tourist paths of Tamil Nadu, South Kerala and Karnataka leads across the middle of the entire subcontinent from the Arabian Sea to the Indian Ocean. you will see numerous world cultural heritage sites during this tour. there are many encounters with the religious traditions of the country and with its history, at the same time you can always be find everyday life of India.
+Also during this tour enjoy wildlife sanctuary and beautiful scenery of mountains and hills.